medialab/medialab.github.com/publications/lawfactory20181116/presentation.md

 <section data-background='./img/LFDLL_debats_2.png'></section>
 ---
-## French parliament digital ethnography
+## French parliament as a digital research field

 Both a corpus and an exploration instrument
 Systematic traces of parliament activity